 Kasey Chambers is one of Australia's most popular country singer-songwriters and musicians.
 She is the daughter of fellow musicians, Diane and Bill Chambers, and the younger sister of musician and producer, Nash Chambers.
 All four were members of family country music group in Dead Ringer Band, from 1992 to 1998.
 Kasey Chambers then started her solo career and what followed was five of her twelve studio albums reaching No.1 on the ARIA Albums Chart.
 In 2018 she was the youngest woman inducted into the ARIA Hall of Fame.
 She has also won fourteen ARIA Music Awards with nine for Best Country Album.
 Kasey continues to write and perform across Australia and internationally and has a devoted fan base.

 Gina Chick became an overnight superstar when she won the inaugural season of Alone Australia.
-She shares wisdom and experiences from a lifetime of learning how to build instinctive resilience and a joyous connection with nature in her powerful memoir The Wilderness Inside (Allen & Unwin, October).
+She shares wisdom and experiences from a lifetime of learning how to build instinctive resilience and a joyous connection with nature in her powerful memoir We Are the Stars.
+(Simon & Schuster, October).

 Aoife Clifford is the author of All These Perfect Strangers, which was longlisted for both the Australian Book Industry General Fiction Book of the Year and the Voss Literary Prize; Second Sight, a Publishers Weekly starred review and Book of the Week, and was Highly Commended at the Davitt Awards; and When We Fall, which was shortlisted for the Davitt Awards and the Ned Kelly Award for Best Crime Fiction.
 Aoife’s short stories have been published in Australia, United Kingdom and the United States, winning premier prizes such as the Scarlet Stiletto and the S.D.
 Harvey Short Crime Story Award.